WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 A WordPress critical error can be alarming, but it’s usually easy to fix.
 Start by checking your admin email for a recovery link, deactivate any problem plugins or themes and use debug mode to pinpoint the issue.
 If needed, increase PHP memory or restore a recent backup.

 To prevent future hiccups, keep your WordPress, themes and plugins updated, test changes in a staging site and monitor server resources.
-Hosting your website with Bluehost WordPress hosting makes managing errors simpler – with automated backups, recovery mode and error monitoring, you can troubleshoot faster and keep your site running smoothly.
+This is where choosing the right hosting makes a real difference.

 FAQs

-How long does it take to fix a WordPress critical error?
+How do I fix the WordPress critical error?

 • Khushboo Rathod is a Content Writer at Bluehost with over four years of experience creating SEO-friendly, value-driven content.
 She believes good writing serves both search engines and readers alike.
 Outside of work, she is an astrologer and has a deep interest in spirituality and the occult.